pythonindia/navigator/source/personas/speaker.rst

 - You've everything you need nearby, like a glass or bottle of water (or snacks in case you need).
 - You've joined the appropriate stream on Zulip according to the stage your in.
 Please check which stage you're in (Bengaluru, Chennai, Hyderabad, Delhi or Pune).

+.. note:: If you are planning to share your screen with **audio**, you will need to have same audio output and input sources, and use Google Chrome to join/share a tab with StreamYard.

 During your talk
 -----------------